DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys

 \subsection{Parsing and Filtering}

-Since title-based filtering may still include non-survey papers, inspired by prior work \cite{bao2025surveygen}, we prompt an LLM to evaluate the abstracts of the initially collected papers according to predefined criteria, further filtering out those that contained terms such as "survey" or "review" in the title but were not actually surveys.
-Then we parse the retained surveys to extract their full texts and complete metadata, including authors, citation counts and publication year, and we further enrich the metadata with details about the first author information and the publishing venue.
-Based on the above parsing and filtering process, we retain 433 surveys that meet the required the criteria.
-Appendix A.1 details the parsing and filtering process.
+Since title-based filtering may still include non-survey papers, inspired by prior work \cite{bao2025surveygen}, we prompt an LLM to determine whether each paper is a genuine survey based on its abstract and predefined identification criteria, further filtering out those that contain terms such as "survey" or "review" in the title but are not genuine surveys.
+Then, we parse the retained surveys to extract their full texts and basic metadata, including authors, citation counts and publication year, and further enrich the metadata with details about the first-author and the publication venue.
+Only surveys with successfully extracted full-text content are retained for subsequent annotation.
+This parsing and filtering process is illustrated in \textit{\textbf{Step 2}} of Figure \ref{fig:dataset}.
+After this parsing and filtering process, we retain 446 surveys that satisfy the requirements.
+Appendix A.2 details the parsing and filtering procedures.